rolve/rolez/README.md

 instructions, in the examples directory:
 [examples/helloworld](https://github.com/rolve/rolez/tree/master/examples/helloworld).

-### Eclipse
+### Rolez SDK for Eclipse

 To use Rolez inside Eclipse, first you need to download and install the [Eclipse IDE for Java Developers][eclipse-java], if you haven't already.
 Rolez requires at least Eclipse Photon.

-You can install the Rolez SDK plugin by going to the *Help* menu and selecting *Install New Software*.
+You can install the Rolez SDK for Eclipse by going to the *Help* menu and selecting *Install New Software*.
 In the field that says "type or select a site", enter the Rolez update site: